Pedagogy of the Oppressed: Synopsis

-Pedagogy of the Oppressed is divided into four chapters and a preface.
+Pedagogy of the Oppressed has four chapters and a preface.
 The front matter includes an epigraph that reads "To the oppressed, and to those who suffer with them and fight at their side".

 In the preface, Freire provides a background to his work and outlines potential opposition to his ideas.
 He explains that his thinking originated in his experience as a teacher, both in Brazil and during his time in political exile.
 During this time, he noticed that his students had an unconscious fear of freedom, or rather: a fear of changing the way the world is.
 Freire then outlines the likely criticisms he believes his book will face.

 Freire's intended audience is radicals—people who see the world as changing and fluid—and he admits that his argument will most likely be missing necessary elements to construct pedagogies in given material realities.
 Basing his method of finding freedom on the poor and middle class's experience with education, Freire states that his ideas are rooted in reality—not purely theoretical.

 In the first chapter, Freire outlines why he believes an emancipatory pedagogy is necessary.
-Describing humankind's central problem as that of affirming one's identity as human, Freire states that everyone strives for this, but oppression prevents many people from realizing this state of affirmation.
+Describing humankind's central problem as affirming one's identity as human, Freire states that everyone strives for this, but oppression prevents many people from reaching this state of affirmation.
 This is termed dehumanization.
 Dehumanization, when individuals become objectified, occurs due to injustice, exploitation, and oppression.
-Pedagogy of the Oppressed is Freire's attempt to help the oppressed fight back to regain their lost humanity and achieve full humanization.
+Pedagogy of the Oppressed is Freire's attempt to help the oppressed fight back, regain their lost humanity and achieve full humanization.
 Freire outlines steps with which the oppressed can regain their humanity, starting with acquiring knowledge about the concept of humanization itself.

-It is easy for the oppressed to fight their oppressors, only to become the opposites of what they currently are.
-In other words, this just makes them the oppressors and starts the cycle all over again.
-To be fully human again, they must identify the oppressors.
-They must identify them and work together to seek liberation.
-The next step in liberation is to understand what the goal of the oppressors is.